 It’s about Control

-One reason that employees might resist learning and development, despite the fact that it is designed to improve their performance, is that they feel it is tied to a loss of control.
+One reason might be the fact that it is designed to improve their performance, is that they feel it is tied to a loss of control.
 This is particularly common with employees who are in mid-career and are required to take additional training.
-These employees often feel that they are being “forced” to learn new things for no good reason, or being required to do something that they do not want to do.
+These employees often feel that they are being “forced” to learn new things for no good reason.
+And also, being required to do something that they do not want to do.
 In many cases, this is built on the assumption that their existing knowledge is more than sufficient – after all, it has gotten them this far, so how wrong could it be?
 When employees fear a loss of control over their own success, they will resist training.

 It’s about Relevance